Blog Post

 I believe that having this kind of perseverance is a vital quality that all young athletes should have.
 Rather than taking an easy option to give up or lose faith in their ability, they should look to work on their weaknesses and work hard to improve.
 This is something that I try to instil in all my groups when coaching now.

-by Ellie Hodgson 29 Mar, 2021
+by Ellie Hodgson 29 March 2021

 My blog today is going to start by sounding quite negative, but I will explain how I turned that negative involvement in sport, into a positive.